Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Shadows-in-HDRP.md

 To use shadowmasks in HDRP, you must enable shadowmask support in your Unity Project’s HDRP Asset and then make your Cameras use shadowmasks in their [Frame Settings](Frame-Settings.html) :

-1. Under **Render Pipeline Supported Features**, tick the **Shadow Mask** checkbox.
+1. Under **Render Pipeline Supported Features**, enable the **Shadowmask** checkbox.
 This enables support for shadowmasks in your Unity Project.
 2. Next, you must make your Cameras use shadowmasks.
-In your HDRP Asset, navigate to **Default Frame Settings > Lighting** and tick the **Shadow Mask** checkbox to make Cameras use shadowmasks by default.
+In your HDRP Asset, navigate to **Default Frame Settings > Lighting** and enable the **Shadowmask** checkbox to make Cameras use shadowmasks by default.

 ### Specific settings in HDRP